SparkEquation/e2e-behaviour-testing/README.md

 This project is designed to quickly start e2e testing.
 It includes the integration of `Cypress` with `Cucumber` and the implementation of the PageObect pattern.
 You just need to add 'Page Objects' following the [instruction below](#page-object-details).
-After that, you can use `Gherkin` [statements](#writing-gherkin) which generates based on added Page Objects.
+After that, you can use `Gherkin` [statements](#writing-gherkin) After that, you can use Gherkin statements which are generated based on added Page Objects.
 Thus, writing and supporting tests becomes more convenient.

 ## Tools
 The following basic tools are used in this project:
-- [Cypress](https://github.com/cypress-io/cypress) - a JavaScript-based web testing framework that makes asynchronous testing simple, built for the modern web.
+- [Cypress](https://github.com/cypress-io/cypress) - a JavaScript-based web testing
+framework that makes asynchronous testing simple, built for the modern web.
-- [Cucumber](https://github.com/cucumber/cucumber-js) - a tool for running automated tests written in plain language.
+- [Cucumber](https://github.com/cucumber/cucumber-js) - a tool for running automated
+tests written in plain language.

 ## Starting tests examples
 * Clone this project